Little Known Malham Walk to Malham Cove, Janet’s Foss & Gordale Scar

 Leg 2: Malham Cove to Janet’s Foss Walk

-• Once you’ve finished admiring the view at Malham Cove you need to join the path to head to Janet’s Foss.
-Return to where the path came out on the tops of Malham Cove.
+• At the top of Malham Cove, return to where the path came out on the tops.
 From here, you should see a gap in the dry stone wall you can cross and then head uphill.

 • From here, follow the path parallel to a dry stone wall.
 Then, as the path turns to the right slightly, go through the metal gate and down a few steps.
 Continue across the field and head towards the dry stone wall on the other side.